6eer/uniswap-sushiswap-arbitrage-bot/README.md

 + Use child process for each block.

-+ If on a new block there is no more profit cancel the early child process spawned.

 + Maybe an improvement on robustness using event subscription to UniswapV2Pair.Swap() and ERC20.Approval() events can be achieved.

 + Select the pools automatically based on, for example, the amount of arbitrage opportunities in the past.